jbrinchmann/metaldisc/README.md

 * `h5py`
 * `astropy`

-and it is advisable to also install `getdist` for visualisation.
+and it is advisable to also install `getdist` for visualisation and `jupyter` to use the notebooks.

 If you use `conda`, a possible installation method would be

 ```
-  > conda create -n metaldisc  numpy scipy pymultinest h5py astropy  getdist pip
+  > conda create -n metaldisc  numpy scipy h5py astropy jupyter pip
    <...
 Various output ...>
   > conda activate metaldisc
+  > pip install pymultinest
+  > pip install getdist
   > git clone https://github.com/jbrinchmann/metaldisc.git
   > cd metaldisc
   > pip install .